 - Salmon: Roasted string beans with garlic pair well with honey garlic glazed salmon or sweet chili salmon.

 - Chicken: Green beans and chicken are a perfect match!
-Try baked chicken breast or baked chicken thighs.
+Try with baked chicken breast.
 Kids love air fryer chicken drumsticks!

 - Side dishes: Mashed potatoes or cauliflower mashed potatoes.

 Sauteed green beans will also add a vibrant punch of colour to your Holiday table along with:

 - Turkey: Roasted bone-in turkey breast and boneless turkey breast.

 - Side dishes: Healthy sweet potato casserole and beet salad with arugula and pecans.

 Prep green beans: You could trim your green beans in advance then store them in the refrigerator.
 Unfortunately, I don’t recommend making this fresh green beans recipe in advance, as green beans do go somewhat limp in storage.

 Store: Green bean leftovers can be stored in an airtight container for up to 2 days in the refrigerator.

 - Preheat large ceramic non-stick skillet on medium heat.
 Add green beans and 3 tbsp water.